 The politics of the pirouette

 Overall, recent British-Libyan history defies belief.
-Gadda furnished the IRA with arms, his agents had planted a bomb on an airliner which exploded over Lockerbie and shot a police officer dead outside the Libyan embassy in London.
-On the other side of the fence, the US and UK plot against Gadda and on one occasion bombed his family tent.
+Gaddafi furnished the IRA with arms, his agents had planted a bomb on an airliner which exploded over Lockerbie and shot a police officer dead outside the Libyan embassy in London.
+On the other side of the fence, the US and UK plot against Gaddafi and on one occasion bombed his family tent.
 Then suddenly it was time to be friends.
-Tony Blair was soon posing for the cameras with Gadda all smiles and handshakes while secretly MI6 was sliding details about Gaddafi ’s opponents over to his spy chiefs in Tripoli.
+Tony Blair was soon posing for the cameras with Gaddafi all smiles and handshakes while secretly MI6 was sliding details about Gaddafi ’s opponents over to his spy chiefs in Tripoli.

 Passing the buck